Florian-Wilhelm/Raspberry-Pi/Project10/README.md

 https://www.waveshare.com/wiki/Pico-GPS-L76B

-There is no trouble putting the module onto the standard Raspberry Pi Pico header.
+There is no trouble putting the GPS module onto the standard Raspberry Pi Pico header.

 ## Example Configuration